mernaosama13/Voistask/README.md

 The python script

-this script takeing logs from the log group and send it to S3 bucket -aws configure
+this script takeing logs from the log group and send it to S3 bucket

 1- install python or ensure that the EC2 has python installed ---> sudo yum install -y python3 2-pip3 install boto3 ----> this enable u to use boto3 in your script
   - pip3 show boto3
-3-to run the script daily or make schedualed script -use crontab job sudo crontab -e ----> to create a new cronjob running my script daily
+3- aws configure ----> confirm the credentials to retrieve the logs 3-to run the script daily or make schedualed script -use crontab job sudo crontab -e ----> to create a new cronjob running my script daily